Are Out-of-Pocket Costs A Barrier to Care?

-Consumer out-of-pocket spending on healthcare was projected to hit almost $500 billion in 2021 – and is expected to reach nearly $800 billion in 2026, according to healthcare market research group Kalorama Information.
-“Salary growth will continue to lag healthcare cost increases and as consumers are unable to afford rising expenditures, they will increasingly forgo treatment and/or search for less expensive options such as generic or OTC medications,” Kalorama wrote in a release.
+Consumer out-of-pocket spending on healthcare was projected to hit almost $500 billion in 2021.
+And it is expected to reach nearly $800 billion in 2026, according to healthcare market research group Kalorama Information.
+“Salary growth will continue to lag healthcare cost increases.
+As consumers are unable to afford rising expenditures, they will increasingly forgo treatment and/or search for less expensive options such as generic or OTC medications,” Kalorama wrote in a release.

 Encourage Preventive Care